FlorianWilhelm/wald-stack-demo/README.md

    5. authenticate the CLI and connect the `wald_stack` dbt project by running `lightdash login http://localhost:8080`.

+> **Note**
+> If you have improvements for this example, please consider contributing back by creating a pull request.
+To have it
+> all nice and tidy, please make sure to install & setup [pre-commit], i.e. `pip install precommit` and `pre-commit install`,
+> so that all your commits conform automatically to the style guides used in this project.

 ## Demonstration of the WALD-stack

 To demonstrate the power of the WALD stack we will: